quartzolit/ZG-Linketinder/README.md

 Unit tests for Loader and Person Classed added

+##1.2

+FrontEnd files added

 # Executing project

 To execute the project you only need to run the application.groovy file.
 If you want to run unit tests, run the files in test folder instead

+to run frontEnd project.
+You have to install dependencies, then use npm start to run